PLAGUE: Plug-and-play framework for Lifelong Adaptive Generation of Multi-turn Exploits: Method

 \subsection{Attack Overview}

-Our attack, designed using \methodname{}, begins with an objective or a goal that is sampled from the HarmBench \citep{harmbench} dataset.
-The first phase - Planning (\Cref{subsec:planner}), involves the construction of a jailbreaking plan using the sampled objective and in-context learning examples of past strategies that have managed to breach the Target LLM's internal safeguards successfully.
+Our attack, designed using \methodname{}, begins with an objective or goal sampled from the HarmBench dataset \citep{harmbench}.
+The first phase - Planning (\Cref{subsec:planner})- involves constructing a jailbreaking plan using the sampled objective and in-context learning examples of past strategies that successfully breached the Target LLM's internal safeguards.
 Once a plan has been generated, we feed it into our next phase - Primer (\Cref{subsec:primer}), where the attacker builds adversarial context to increase its chances of delivering a successful final blow in the final phase of our attack.
-The prepared context is frozen into the Attacker's conversation history as it arrives at our third and final phase, the Finisher (\Cref{subsec:finisher}).
+The prepared context is frozen into the Attacker's conversation history upon arrival in our third and final phase, the Finisher (\Cref{subsec:finisher}).
 While the Primer was conditioned on individual steps from the generated plan, the Finisher completely relies on the initial objective.
 Repeated attempts are made during this phase, either until the attack is successful or the attack budget is exhausted.

 Through every step of the Primer and Finisher phases, feedback from a reflection module is incorporated into the Attacker as additional insight, allowing it to adapt in subsequent iterations.
 This mimics how modern-day agentic systems leverage reflection \citep{reflexion, autoredteamer, magenticone, graphthoughts, expel} to continually evolve and improve during their workflows.
 Conversation Summarization is another important component of \methodname{} that enables evolution.
 It serves as short-term memory for the Attacker and provides a crisp overview of the attack at every step.
-If the plan is successful, a strategy is extracted and added along with the initial objective to a library for lifelong learning.
+If the plan is successful, a strategy is extracted and added to a library for lifelong learning, along with the initial objective.
 Strategies from this vector database can be retrieved as references (in-context examples) during future attacks.